About Star & Jake

 Star A. Tavares

 Star loves writing and ghostwriting blog posts, which has become a career for them, but that isn’t the only writing they enjoy.
-Star is also a social media consultant and writer for clients like marketing strategy expert and Harvard Business Review contributor Dorie Clark,, so interacting with entrepreneurs, and crafting posts and campaigns, are rich aspects of their work.
+Star has also been a social media consultant and writer for clients like marketing strategy expert and Harvard Business Review contributor Dorie Clark.

 As a queer, non-binary writer, Star's passion for gender and sexuality activism has garnered them publication credits at Huffington Post Personal and the New York Times (Tiny Love Stories—scroll down for "Cold Sun").
 They have also written about queer TV and film at Thrive Global, where, under their previous name of Star Williams, they've interviewed high-flying creators like Pedro Eboli, director and creator of Cupcake & Dino General Services (Netflix).

-Star, who is also a digital illustrator, is currently at work on a non-fiction book proposal for a self-help gift book featuring their stuffed animal, Duck, who helped Star and Jake to get through a horrendous situation.
-He arrived in our lives after an overseas move, when marginalizing UK laws barred us from receiving vital medication, and we were also being stalked—often hourly—by the woman who lived upstairs from us and reminded Star of the person who abused them as a child.
+Star, who is also a digital illustrator, is a plushie activist with a stuffed animal called Duck.
+Duck arrived in our lives after an overseas move, when marginalizing UK laws barred us from receiving vital medication, and we were also being stalked—often hourly—by the woman who lived upstairs from us.
+This person reminded Star of the person who abused them as a child.
 Duck has a following in his own right and also writes a blog.

 Fiction writing is also a passion of Star’s.
-In fact, they are currently working on a series of children's picture books.
 Under an old name, they were a writing instructor at Grub Street, where their courses, like their publications, spanned a variety of genres.
 Grub Street is also where they started writing coaching, taking a special interest in confidence building.
 At Grub, they even taught a Buffy-themed writing course—one of their favorite subjects to date.
 Star also used to be an editor at Narrative, which has been called “‘the gold standard’ of international literary magazines” by Esquire.
 Narrative publishes authors like Joyce Carol Oates, Kurt Vonnegut, and Sherman Alexie, and while working there, Star managed a group of editors, promoting stories to senior editors and sitting on contest finalist panels.

 Star has won literary awards and recognitions for their own fiction writing, which has appeared in numerous magazines and journals.
 Under a pen name, they’re an Amazon bestselling romance author, having reached #2 in two major categories.
 In fact, they published a novel with Harper Collins, using that same identity, and have worked as a romance and LGBTQ+ editor.
-Star started out as an English, literacy, and drama teacher in the UK.
-They are LGBTQ+ and prefer they/them pronouns.
+Star started out as an English, literacy, and drama teacher in the UK., where they focused on supporting learners with special needs.
+They are LGBTQ+ and have they/them pronouns.